fedorenchik/PlanetVim/docs/IDE.md

 configured shell.
 Built-in Run/Debug use `program`, `args`, `cwd`, `python` and `language` (`cpp` or `python`) from the selected project configuration.

+## Command diagnostics

+Compiler/build commands and Python commands capture raw output before terminal wrapping.
+Each invocation retains a private log under state `task-logs/` and a separate quickfix list tagged with its project, configuration and output buffer.
+Run → Tasks → Show Diagnostics opens the latest project result, or the selected output buffer's result.
+Open Raw Log retains the full original output even after terminal scrollback has been discarded.
+Parsing examines the last 50,000 log lines to bound memory; the raw log is complete.

+The initial adapters handle GCC/Clang-style diagnostics (including tools such as Clang-Tidy), source-located linker errors, CMake source errors, recursive Make directories and Python traceback frames.
+Commands with other output formats keep their raw output and exit status.
+Custom tasks can set `parser` to `compiler` or `python`; an empty String disables parsing.
+No successful build inherits the previous build's error list.

 Tool jobs and GUI launches receive a captured project environment.
 SDK activation and compiler selection save overrides for the originating project/configuration, even if another tab is active when activation finishes.
 Deactivation restores the